| GPS-Data-Team.com

 Another feature is one that might be mis-used.
 It stores the GPS data of previous journeys and so you can replay the exact journey, showing speed and stops, at a later date.
 Imagine the scenario - you tell your girlfriend that you worked late, but if she gets her hands on the phone, she can replay your trip home (assuming you had CoPilot turned on) and see that you left at 4:30pm and spent 3 hours in the Pub in the village two miles up the road!!!).
 LOL.

-All in all, I might give up and buy TomTom for the XDA - it's marginally better at routing, but TomTom must have improved a lot in the two years since I got that software.
+All in all, I might give up and buy a TomTom for the XDA or Garmin - it's marginally better at routing.

 Anyone know where I can purchase (USA or Canada) the Copillot live Laptop 10-Australian version complete with the GPS that connects with the USB port??
 Cost??